 Computer Architecture prepares students as entry-level service technicians.
 Core technologies in hardware maintenance and operating systems are at the center of all activities.
-Skills developed include (but are not limited to): operating systems and hardware installation, upgrading, maintenance, and configuration.
+Skills developed include but are not limited to: operating systems and hardware installation; upgrading; maintenance; and, configuration.
+Computer Architecture students also test new technology software and hardware prior to whole-school implementation.
 Students develop skills needed to pass the industry standard A+ certification test.
-Student will test new technology software and hardware that we wish to implement to the whole school.